idelchi/dirstat/README.md

 > **Note:** `--depth` limits _how deep dirstat scans_, not how far results are aggregated.
 >
 > For example, `dirstat --dirs --depth 1` only includes files that exist directly inside the first-level directories.
-> If a folder (like `.folder/`) contains large files only in deeper subfolders, it won’t appear in the output because those subfolders are not scanned.
+> If a folder (like `.folder/`) contains large files only in deeper subfolders,
+> it won't appear in the output because those subfolders are not scanned.
 >
 > To include all nested data under `.folder/`, use a higher depth (e.g. `--depth 0` for unlimited).